singleron-RD/CeleScope/docs/analysis.md

 ## Metrics
 - Top Marker Genes by Cluster : differential expression analysis based on the non-parameteric Wilcoxon rank sum test.

-- avg_logFC : log fold-change of the average expression between the cluster and the rest of the sample.
+- avg_log2FC : log fold-change of the average expression between the cluster and the rest of the sample.

 - pct.1 : The percentage of cells where the gene is detected in the cluster.